anupamparida/anupamparida/README.md

 - 👋 Hi, I’m @anupamparida
 - 👀 I’m interested in ... learing new tools
 - 🌱 I’m currently learning ...
 DevOps
 - 💞️ I’m looking to collaborate on ...
+Jenkins
-- 📫 How to reach me ...
+- 📫 How to reach me ...via email

 <!---
 anupamparida/anupamparida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.